 Now you are starting to get bigger and over it.
 During this time, I like to focus on getting ready for baby and projects.
 Whether its shopping for new items, packing a hospital bag (here’s what I bring), or decorating the nursery, all of these things will help keep you distracted and busy.
 This is super important to not consuming those extra calories and avoiding excessive weight gain.

 If you sit on the couch feeling tired, or sit at a desk all day thinking about being tired, your thoughts will then go to food and sleep to feel better.
 You need to think about the baby.
 Think about the new clothes, read books on babies and labor and delivery and stay busy.
 Thinking this way helps the time go by, and you out of the fridge.

 Also, keep up on your walking.
-Make yourself keep going, and envision how happy you are going to be when baby arrives and all the extra weight will be gone.
+Make yourself keep going with your regular exercise, and envision how happy you are going to be when baby arrives and all the extra weight will be gone.

 Braxton Hicks Contractions might show up during this time.
 When I was walking or on the elliptical with my third pregnancy I had them the worst.
 Like I thought maybe I’d walk myself into labor, but then I would stop and the mini contractions would stop.
 It was so annoying, but I kept pushing through.

 Also, stick to the healthy eating habits you created during the second trimester.
 Don’t give up, you are almost there!
 By now you might be bored of healthy eating.
 It can get boring, so change up some of your healthy foods for new ones, or find lighter recipes for the foods you crave!
 Keep up the good work and a healthy pregnancy and ultimately a healthy baby will be your reward!
 Here are some great light recipes by Chocolate Covered Katie and more by Skinny Taste.

 If you are bored of your workout, try something new.
 Go on a hike, take a swim, do more yoga or call a friend to walk with you.
-Reach to make your workout exciting, or change it up all together, so you can sustain being active until baby time arrives.
+Find the best ways to make your workout exciting, or change it up all together, so you can sustain being active until baby time arrives.
 Also, start thinking about your milk supply early!
 You can boost your milk supply before baby even arrives.

 These are all the habits I’ve developed after three pregnancies to gain only belly.
 It’s so much easier to lose the baby weight when you don’t have that much to lose.
 And, you will have the habits of working out and eating healthy already established, so it will be even that much easier to get rid of those extra pounds once baby is here!
 Like to read birth stories, here’s my most recent birth story.